SamirAllahverdi/todoist2word/README.md

-The repository helps to export all content from todoist to a word file.
-Currently supported file types are image and pdf.
+The repository helps to export all content from [Todoist](https://todoist.com) to a Word file.
+#### Currently supported file types are image and pdf.